A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: Conclusions

 \section{Conclusions}

-Currently, prosumers do not participate in real-time balancing.
 In this paper, we have developed a market with a \ac{tso}, an aggregator and prosumers to address real-time balancing.
-We modeled the corresponding economic optimization problem of a self-interest aggregator and prosumers as a bilevel optimization problem to represent hierarchy in the market.
+We have modeled the corresponding economic optimization problem of a self-interested aggregator and prosumers as a bilevel optimization problem under a personalized pricing scheme.
 Generally, bilevel optimization problems are non-convex.
 We have shown that it suffices to solve a specific convex optimization problem to find the global optimum of the original bilevel optimization problem.
 In contrast to existing approaches (e.g., \ac{mip}), the convex equivalent of the bilevel optimization problem has very low computation time and is therefore preferable in real-time.
-Moreover, in this approach the global optimality of the solution is guaranteed.

 Low computation time and global optimality are not the only advantages of having a convex equivalent for the bilevel optimization.
 Centralized aggregator control over the whole community of prosumers can be a difficult task, especially when the number of prosumers is very high.
 However, having a convex formulation for the balancing problem opens up new horizons in decentralized and distributed control and optimization.

+Also, we have compared the optimal solutions for two pricing scheme, i.e., personalized and uniform pricing scheme.
+We have shown, in a rigorous mathematical way, that under the personalized pricing scheme more prosumers contribute to the balancing market and the aggregator's optimal cost is less.